Kuodos/MischievousPlushies/README.md

 - Bearded plushie will follow you if you give him a one-handed item
 - Pink plushie will make other plushies look like it (including plushies and fumos from other mods)
 - Duck plushie will teleport AFK players if you have an inverse teleporter and nobody is there to witness his crime
 - Pumpkin plushie will attract beehives to himself
+- Cyborg plushie is a wind-up toy with a shovel, once wound he will hit first thing it sees
 </details>

 ## Credits